 Purchase for Progress: FAO and IFAD have been core strategic and operational partners in WFP's Purchase for Progress (P4P) programme since its launch in 2008.
 P4P leverages WFP's demand and that of other buyers to encourage smallholder farmers to invest in their agricultural activities and to catalyse broad capacity development and policy-level support from a wide variety of partners.
-WFP's collaboration with FAO and IFAD has been guided by a June 2008 memorandum of understanding.
+WFP's collaboration with FAO and IFAD has been guided by a June 2008 memorandum of understanding and includes a number of cases of country-level collaboration among the three agencies.
 An RBA working group was established for P4P in March 2014.
 Field-level collaboration continues to strengthen programming by providing participating farmers and farmers' organizations with support in areas including production and productivity, and access to finance.

 Resilience: The RBAs developed a joint conceptual framework, "Strengthening Resilience for Food Security and Nutrition", to increase and improve their work together and with partners on strengthening the resilience of the most food-insecure people.
 Based on the framework, a set of joint case studies - from Kenya, Guatemala and the Niger - were developed to explore ongoing efforts and future opportunities for greater collaboration among the RBAs on building resilience.
 The RBAs also developed joint funding proposals for strengthening the resilience of livelihoods in the Democratic Republic of the Congo, the Niger and Somalia.
-The proposals were submitted to the Office for International Humanitarian Assistance of Global Affairs Canada, which committed to providing five years of funding to joint RBA programmes.
 In addition, FAO and WFP are core partners in the Resilience Analysis Unit (RAU) led by the Intergovernmental Authority on Development (IGAD).
 Major outputs include analyses of resilience contexts, a joint communication strategy and e-learning tools.

 Social protection: Governments' increasing interest in home-grown school meals calls for harmonized guidance on the design and implementation of home-grown school feeding programmes.
 In January 2016, a technical working group involving FAO, WFP, the WFP Centre of Excellence Against Hunger, the Partnership for Child Development and the Global Child Nutrition Forum was established to produce joint guidelines.
+FAO and IFAD collaborate on impact evaluations in Latin America and sub-Saharan Africa to explore and document the benefits of better articulation between social protection programmes and rural development interventions using various entry points for analysis - the individual, the household, the producer organization and the village levels.
+The evidence is intended to provide guidance to policy-makers and donors on better programme design, sequencing and institutional design for supporting smallholders in becoming more business-oriented and taking part in agricultural transformation.